-Arsenault Dermatology is using blue-light (photodynamic) therapy to help skin cancer patients with actinic keratosis.
+Arsenault Dermatology is using photodynamic therapy (blue light treatment) to help skin cancer patients with actinic keratosis.

-Blue Light Therapy, also called Blue Light Treatment or Blue Light Photodynamic Therapy, is a treatment performed by dermatologists and medical spas to combat pre-cancerous lesions that are called actinic keratosis.
-These lesions are typically found on areas of the body that are frequently exposed to the sun, including the head and arms.
+Blue Light Therapy, also called Blue Light Treatment or Blue Light Photodynamic Therapy, is a treatment performed by dermatologists to combat pre-cancerous lesions like actinic keratosis.
+These lesions are typically found in areas of the body that are frequently exposed to the sun, including the face, head, and arms.

-The largest risk associated with blue light therapy appears to be the temporary increased sensitivity to sunlight and sunburn for the first 48 hours after treatment.
-Because the chemical solution used is light-sensitizing, it’s important to wear sunscreen and sun-protective clothing, and avoid direct exposure during this time period.
+The largest risk associated with blue light therapy appears to be the temporarily increased sensitivity to sunlight and sunburn for the first 48 hours after treatment.
+Because the chemical solution used is light-sensitizing, it’s important to wear sunscreen and sun-protective clothing, and avoid direct exposure during 48 hours after treatment.

-To find out if Blue Light Therapy can help you, please contact Arsenault Dermatology for an initial examination.
-You may request an appointment online or call us at 941-907-0222.
+To find out if Photodynamic Therapy can help you, please contact Arsenault Dermatology for an initial examination.
+You may request an appointment online or call us at 941-907-0222